 Lastly, a 30 to 40-minute stop at the blindingly white-sand beach of Pulau Beras Basah (Wet Rice Island) for a swim and a few selfies.
 You will be able to rent a mask and snorkel here as well as buy a few snacks.
 The sun will be high (and strong) by the time you reach this third island, so be sure to lather up with sunscreen and/or wear a hat.

 If you prefer something more relaxing, a Langkawi Day Cruise would be a nice wrap up of your 4 days in Langkawi itinerary.
 Tropical Charters offers a brilliant half day (6 hours) boat trip through the archipelago that you will not soon forget.
-Sun, sand and sea are what this relaxing outing is all about.
+Sun, sand and sea is what this relaxing outing is all about.
 Inclusive of gorgeous scenery, a salt-water Jacuzzi, free flow beverages of choice and a barbecue on a private beach.
 Tropical Charters also includes transportation to and from your hotel or guest house.

 With Island Hopping or the Day Cruise you will be back on shore with plenty of time to do some last-minute Duty Free Shopping and relax before dinner.